MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 ## Part 4 - Diagnostics Settings

+Azure diagnostic logs are logs emitted by a resource that provide rich, frequent data about the operation of that resource.
+The content of these logs varies by resource type.

+Resource-level diagnostic logs also differ from guest OS-level diagnostic logs.
+Guest OS diagnostic logs are those collected by an agent running inside of a virtual machine or other supported resource type.
+Resource-level diagnostic logs require no agent and capture resource-specific data from the Azure platform itself, while guest OS-level diagnostic logs capture data from the operating system and applications running on a virtual machine.

+Not all resources support resource diagnostic logs.

 Resource diagnostic logs for non-Compute resources are configured using resource diagnostic settings.

 * Where resource diagnostic logs and metrics are sent (Storage Account, Event Hubs, and/or OMS Log Analytics).
 * Which log categories are sent and whether metric data is also sent.